Designing Widget System for ING Mobile App

 Design Guiding Principles

-Here are the guiding principles for the final outputs.
-Based on user research and usability test insights gathered.
+These are based on user research and usability test insights gathered.

-Ethical considerations are also included in these principles.
+Ethical design considerations were also considered in these principles.

 Final Outputs